Budget Deficit: Definition, Causes & Effects

 By defaulting on part of the debt, Greece was able to firstly reduce the amount it needs to pay each year, but also on the interest.
 In turn, this also helped reduce the massive budget deficit it had been running for decades.

-FAQs on Budget Deficits
+FAQs on Budget Deficit

 A budget deficit is where the government spends more money than it receives through taxation.